More on personal sewing style – how do you like to fit ?

 Note on the FBA.

-It isn’t necessary to do this to the pattern before making a test garment.
+It isn’t necessary to do this wedge adding to the pattern before making a test garment.
 If you don’t minding slashing and spreading your fabric, it’s quite easy to add a wedge to a muslin.
-Watch the ‘At a Glance’ sales video for Lynda Maynard’s fitting class at Craftsy if you’re not familiar with this technique.
+See the intro photos for Lynda Maynard’s fitting class at Craftsy if you’re not familiar with this technique.
 Drawings and written instructions in Liechty et al Fitting and Pattern alteration.

 It is possible to do this on yourself.
 You just need patience to keep taking the muslin on and off while you test different size darts or widths of added strip.
 I add temporary front openings if need be, to make it easier.